Truncated theta series from the Bailey lattice: The Andrews--Gordon type truncated Jacobi triple product series

-By employing Agarwal, Andrews and Bressoud's Bailey lattice as given in Lemma \ref{bailey-lattice}, we can obtain the Andrews-Gordon type truncated form for the Jacobi triple product series with odd and even basis.
+By employing Agarwal, Andrews and Bressoud's identity as given in Lemma \ref{bailey-lattice}, we can obtain the Andrews--Gordon type truncated form for the Jacobi triple product series with odd and even basis.